We are SongSeeds: the home of creative, affordable and inclusive songwriting retreats!

 She has co written and worked alongside David Scott, Jo Mango, Jo Bennet, Findlay Napier, David Sinclair, Andy White, Little Rach, Yvonne Lyon as well as at the Harris Institute in Toronto and Columbia University in Chicago.

-Becci has an MA in songwriting and is a PHD candidate.
+Becci has an MA in songwriting and is studying a PHD in Music.
 She lectures on BA Commercial Music and MA Music at the University of the West of Scotland.

 Becci is also the creator of That's What She Said - a series of podcasts featuring panels and performances from women in the music industry.